Edge Mapper for RBFE Calculations

 Given \(n\) ligands, out of all possible \(n(n-1)/2\) edges, the Mapper Floe selects a reasonable subset of the edges with the goal of keeping the computational demand low and providing a high probability of giving accurate RBFE calculations, considering each edge involves computational expense.

-In the Map Type parameter on the Job Form, two map types are available in addition to the Default map: a Star map with a center ligand (hub) and a Binary Star map with two center ligands and an axle edge.
-If Star map or Binary Star map is selected, you are expected to provide the name(s) of the hub (reference) ligand(s), or the hub(s) will be automatically selected based on the similarities to other ligands.
+In the Map Type parameter on the Job Form, two map types are available in addition to the OELOMAP: a Star map with a center ligand (hub) and a Binary Star map with two center ligands and an axle edge.
+If Star map or Binary Star map is selected, you are expected to provide the name(s) of the hub (reference) ligand(s), or the hub(s) will be automatically selected.
 If the specified hub ligand name(s) does not exist in the provided ligand set, it will also auto-select the hub(s).
+The choice of hub for a star map is the dominant factor in the performance of that map.
+It is currently under active development to find a good heuristic for the star map hub selection.
+Currently, for the star map, the ligand with the minimum HAC will be selected as a hub ligand and for the binary star map, the two hubs will be selected based on the similarities to other ligands.

 The OpenEye Mapper Floe with its cubes and connections is shown in Figure 1.